 Nasdaq Leverages HashiCorp Solutions to Support Accelerated Path to the Cloud

+Early Adopter of HashiCorp Terraform Continues Infrastructure Automation Journey with Expanded Product Adoption

-SAN FRANCISCO, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- HashiCorp, Inc. HCP, a leading provider of multi-cloud infrastructure automation software, today announced that Nasdaq, a global technology company serving capital markets and other industries, has expanded its product adoption of HashiCorp Terraform, the de facto standard for multi-cloud provisioning and automation.
+/EIN News/ -- SAN FRANCISCO, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- HashiCorp, Inc. (NASDAQ: HCP), a leading provider of multi-cloud infrastructure automation software, today announced that Nasdaq, a global technology company serving capital markets and other industries, has expanded its product adoption of HashiCorp Terraform, the de facto standard for multi-cloud provisioning and automation.

 “Nasdaq is an iconic company and has strategically built a cutting-edge portfolio of solutions centered around technology,” Armon Dadgar, CTO, HashiCorp.
 “Nasdaq continually pushes the technology envelope and it’s been a privilege to partner with them and to play an enabling role so they can deliver innovation faster to their customers.”